uncojohnco/sandbox--USD/README.md

 Probably won't get much done today as I had Muai Thai this arvo and Have a bbq tonight.

 - Though, tomorrow I'll look at spinning up a fresh Ubuntu VM as the one I'm currently seems sluggish.
+- This is probably due to the various bloat I've added while doing prototype dev.
+In different domains i.e webdev, data analytics, machine learning, and musc personal projects. 🙃
 - Also, I'll probably look at reseting my host OS (kubuntu) as I think I've done too much customisation and have probably added too much bloat and tinkering to get kubuntu to work on my xps 15 laptop,
 - Perhaps I should return to windows for my host OS 😞